tfausak/tfausak.github.io/_drafts/18-ways-to-compare-classes-in-ruby.md

 title: 18 Ways to Compare Classes in Ruby
 ---

-Last week, I encountered [an interesting issue][].
-It boils down to this:
-How do you know if an object is an instance of a class?
+Last week, I encountered [an interesting issue][1].
+It boils down to this: How do you know if an object is an instance of a class?

-I had to ask this question because I help maintain [ActiveInteraction][], a [command pattern][] library.
+I had to ask this question because I help maintain [ActiveInteraction][2], a [command pattern][3] library.
 It provides a way to describe an input that must be a certain class.
-For instance, if an interaction needs a `User`, it could say:
+For instance, if an interaction needs a `User`, it could
+say:

 ``` rb
 model :someone,
   class: User
 ```

 During execution, it's guaranteed that `someone` is in fact a `User`.
 Behind the scenes, ActiveInteraction validates that using a `case` statement.
 In this instance, it would look like this:

 ``` rb
 case someone